Prairie Smoke

 Native flowers for the fall

 And now you’re ready to plant a few Prairie Smoke native plants in your garden!
 These native flowers look great as borders or in large groupings, thanks to their short height.
 They may be difficult to find in conventional plant nurseries; call ahead or visit a native-specific nursery to find some.
-Or better yet—start from seed in the early spring and watch them come back year after year.
+Or better yet—start from seed in the early spring and watch them return year after year.
 Happy planting!

 UPDATED —